-Brit Manuela Wears An Impossibly Tiny Black Bikini While Tanning On The Beach: ‘Give Me That Sun’
+Brit Manuela Wears An Impossibly Tiny Black Bikini While Tanning On The Beach: 'Give Me That Sun'

 Brit Manuela gave her 1.2 million Instagram followers something to talk about today when she uploaded a slew of bikini-clad snaps that saw her showing some serious skin.
 The model took to her account just a short while ago to share the steamy multi-slide post that has already been showered with love by her adoring fans.

-A total of five slides were included in the January 3 addition to Brit’s feed, which a geotag indicated were taken in Miami, Florida.
+A total of five slides were included in the January 3 addition to Brit's feed, which a geotag indicated were taken in Miami, Florida.
 The brunette beauty was seen enjoying a beautiful day on a secluded beach, where she found the perfect spot on the shore to soak up some sun.
-She brought a bottle of Bali Body’s Cacao Tanning Oil with her to aid in her attempt at achieving a gorgeous glow, which she applied on her legs and abs in a short video at the end of the share.
+She brought a bottle of Bali Body's Cacao Tanning Oil, which she applied on her legs and abs in a short video at the end of the share.

-Of course, a tanning day on the beach called for the perfect swimwear, and Brit’s certainly did not disappoint.
+Of course, a tanning day on the beach called for the perfect swimwear and Brit's certainly did not disappoint.
 She opted for a classic black two-piece, one that boasted a very racy design that let it all hang out.
-The two-piece included a halter-style top with thin straps that tight tightly around her neck and rib cage, leaving her toned arms, shoulders, and back exposed for her audience to admire.
+The two-piece included a halter-style top with thin straps that tied tightly around her neck and rib cage, leaving her toned arms, shoulders, and back exposed for her audience to admire.
 The piece also boasted a set of impossibly tiny cups that covered up only what was necessary of her ample chest, leaving a scandalous amount of cleavage and sideboob on display as she worked the camera.

 The matching counterpart of Brit's swimsuit made for quite a sight as well.
 The thong-style garment covered up only what was necessary of her lower half, exposing her pert derriere in its entirety as well as her curvy hips and toned thighs.
 Meanwhile, its thin waistband was pulled high up on her hips, helping to accentuate her tiny waist and chiseled midsection.